Polarization and multiscale structural balance in signed networks: Results

-This retains the interpretation of $\beta$ in terms of an average edge weight and ensures that in a network with a completely trivial topology (i.e.~Erdős–Rényi random graph with randomly and independently assigned signs and absolute weights) the expected value of a semiwalk weight (i.e. the product of the corresponding edge weights) gets fixed to 1 when $\beta = 1$.
+This retains the interpretation of $\beta$ in terms of an average edge weight and ensures that in a network with a completely uniformly random topology (i.e.~Erdős–Rényi random graph with randomly and independently assigned signs and absolute weights) the expected value of a walk weight (i.e. the product of the corresponding edge weights) gets fixed to 1 when $\beta = 1$. \revII{ Analyses in Sec.~\ref{sec:results:monks} suggest tentatively that this approach to incorporating edge weights may be indeed effective and produce better results than analogous unweighted methods (e.g.~find partitions with lower frustration). }